bbc/rd-nbe-lab-helm-charts/charts/artifactory-forge-exemplar-services/app-readme.md

 A Helm chart for Kubernetes that installs the audio-processor and media-store from the artifactory forge registry.
-The `artifactory-forge-access` helm chart must be installed and running first.
+The `artifactory-forge-access` helm chart must be installed and running in the same namespace first.